Disclosure and Agreement for Certificates of Deposit

 F. Payable on Death Account

 You may designate an individual or joint account to be “payable on death” to a beneficiary by completing forms and providing documentation we request from you.
 No rights in an account with a payable on death designation vest in the designated beneficiaries until the death of the account owner.
 During his or her life, the account owner reserves the right to: (1) change the designated beneficiaries, (2) change account types, and (3) withdraw all or part of the funds in the account at any time and from time to time.
-If two or more of people create such an account, they own the account as joint tenants with the right of survivorship.
+If two or more people create such an account, they own the account as joint tenants with the right of survivorship.
 A designated beneficiary acquires the right to the account only if: (1) all account holders creating the account die, and (2) the beneficiary is then living.
 Unless otherwise provided in the beneficiary designation, if two or more beneficiaries are named and survive the death of all persons creating the account, such beneficiaries will own this account as tenants in common.
 Upon the death of the last surviving account owner, we are entitled to pay funds in an account with a payable on death designation to the then-surviving designated beneficiaries and are not liable to the person(s) establishing the account, their heirs, representatives or assigns or to any other person by reason of any such payment.
 We reserve the right to require a claim request from all beneficiaries prior to distributing the funds in the account.
-We reserve the right to require the designated beneficiaries to execute our Payable on Death Beneficiary Claim and Indemnity Agreement prior to payment.
+We reserve the right to require a claim request from all beneficiaries prior to distributing the funds in the account.
 We are not liable for any other erroneous payment unless we have obtained actual knowledge that the person to whom the payment is to be made is not one of the designated beneficiaries.
 If no designated beneficiary is living when the last surviving account owner dies, funds in the account will be paid to the legal representatives of the last surviving account owner.
 Changes in the designated beneficiaries must be made on such forms as we require.
 The most recent beneficiary designation we have received terminates, supersedes and replaces any prior payable on death designation for the specified account.

 (back to top)